-Jeff Bollow is an award-winning director/producer, best-selling author, screenwriter, actor, film festival organizer and public speaker.
-He has recently launched FAST Screenplay, is writing his third book, and is developing a new TV series and feature film project.
+Jeff Bollow is an award-winning producer, director, best-selling author, film festival organizer and public speaker.
+He has recently competed FAST Screenplay, and is currently writing his third book, and developing a new TV series and feature film project.
 His TED Talk "Expand Your Imagination Exponentially" will be online shortly, and he maintains a YouTube Channel on screenwriting and creativity.

 In his late teens, he developed a passion for film production and the creative side of the industry.
 Jeff has held nearly every film production job, including sound, boom, camera, DP, electric, grip, production, casting, editing, and marketing, on scores of music videos, corporate videos, short films, feature films and TV productions for companies such as Universal Studios, Castle Rock, Concorde/New Horizons (for famed producer Roger Corman), Propaganda Films, DNA, Twin Towers, and the Oxygen Network.
 His first production job was on Mary-Kate and Ashley Olsen's debut music video clip "Brother for Sale".